flyteorg/flyteidl/protos/docs/core/core.rst

    "task_type_version", ":ref:`ref_int32`", "", "This can be used to customize task handling at execution time for the same task type."
    "security_context", ":ref:`ref_flyteidl.core.SecurityContext`", "", "security_context encapsulates security attributes requested to run this task."
    "config", ":ref:`ref_flyteidl.core.TaskTemplate.ConfigEntry`", "repeated", "Metadata about the custom defined for this task.
 This is extensible to allow various plugins in the system to use as required. reserve the field numbers 1 through 15 for very frequently occurring message elements"
-   "resources", ":ref:`ref_flyteidl.core.TaskTemplate.ResourcesEntry`", "repeated", "Cluster resources (Ray or Dask) that will be attached to task spec."
+   "resources", ":ref:`ref_flyteidl.core.Resource`", "", "Cluster resources (Ray or Dask) that will be attached to task spec."